ntop/ntopng/doc/src/what_is_ntopng.rst

    (example: :code:`export http_proxy=http://<ip>:<port>`).

-Once the license has been generated, it can be applied to ntopng simply by visiting page "Help"->"About" of the web user interface and pasting the license key in the license form.
+Once the license has been generated, it can be applied to ntopng simply by visiting page "Help"->"About" of the web GUI and pasting the license key in the license form.

 Alternatively, the license key can be placed in a one-line file